dbogatic/Crowdsale-Solidity/README.md

 #
 ## Crowdsale Process
-#

 * The first step in crowdsale process is to deploy PupperCoinSaleDeployer contract.
-Here we also specify the coin name, coin symbol, wallet that will receive ETH from coin purchase as well as crowdsale goal of 300 ETH (equivalent amount in wei).
+Here we also specify the token name, token symbol and wallet that will receive ETH from token purchase as well as crowdsale goal of 300 ETH (equivalent amount in wei).

 ![image1](images/shot1.png)